 After the winter that we’ve had, it’s probably pretty hard for you to imagine turning on your air conditioning unit.
 Believe it or not, the time for using your air conditioner again is just around the corner.
 For now, it’s the time to make sure your air conditioner will work how it’s supposed to, when it’s supposed to.
 But what if it doesn’t work correctly?
 How are you supposed to know what a unit blowing hot air means?
 Air Group’s got you covered.
 We’ve made a list of some common air conditioning problems you may run into and what exactly each means.

 Your Air Conditioner Won’t Come On

 You go to turn on your air conditioner but nothing happens.
 Why?
-Usually it means that your system is not receiving power or that your thermostat is not set correctly.
+Usually, it means that your system is not receiving power or that your thermostat is not set correctly.
 Make sure that your thermostat is set to “cool.”
 You may also need to adjust the temperature that it’s set to.
-After verifying that your thermostat is not the problem, check your fuse panel and make sure that neither the fuse nor the circuit breaker have blown or tripped.
+After verifying that your thermostat is not the problem, check your fuse panel and make sure that neither the fuse nor the circuit breaker has blown or tripped.
 If the breaker is tripped, do not re-set it and forget it!
 There is a reason it tripped, remember your circuit breaker is a circuit overload protection device, please call a professional to diagnose the cause.

 Your Air Conditioner Is Blowing Warm Air

 Is your unit blowing warm air?
 This is a common air conditioning problem and it could mean several things.
 You could be running low on refrigerant, which requires a visit from a certified HVAC technician.
 It can also be an obstruction of airflow, either inside, or outside.
 Be sure that there aren’t leaves, mulch, or other debris blocking the airflow of your outside unit.
 If that’s not the case, consider when the last time the air filters in your inside unit were changed.
 A dirty filter could be preventing the cool air your system is producing from reaching your home.